-According to a study, people who used home blood pressure monitors had more success getting their blood pressure under control than people who received regular care without home monitors.
+According to this study, people who used home blood pressure monitors had more success getting their blood pressure under control than people who received regular care without home monitors.
 What’s more, these benefits continued for six months after the trial ended.

 For many people, checking their blood pressure means visiting their local GP.
 But that isn’t always easy or possible for a number of reasons, including logistics, cost, illness or inability to leave the house.

 That’s where a home blood pressure monitor comes in handy.
 Patients can use a home device and get a measurement straight away without having to go and visit a doctor.

 If you visit your GP for a blood pressure reading, you have to travel to their office, wait for your appointment and then have your blood pressure taken.
 This could be over an hour in waiting, just for one to two readings.

 But if you have a BP monitor at home, you don’t have to take any extra time out of your day.
 You can take the readings from the comfort of your home, rather than in a stressful and unusual environment.

 Regulating your blood pressure is important not just for your cardiovascular system, but also your kidneys, eyes, nervous, immune, and digestive systems.
 Without healthy blood pressure, none of these systems function efficiently.
 A way to keep track of your blood pressure is with regular use of a blood pressure monitor.
 Here’s what you should know about the types and how to use one.

 There are two main types of blood pressure device that people use: